Skip to content

 A plain white background might seem boring, but it can make a huge difference in both your shooting and editing process.
 It provides a clean, distraction-free backdrop that makes your subject stand out and makes background removal or color correction easier later.

-Many commercial platforms like Amazon, Etsy, and Shopify actually require or recommend white backgrounds for a clean and consistent look.
+Many commercial platforms like Amazon, Etsy, and Shopify require or recommend white backgrounds for a clean and consistent look.
 Shooting with this from the start saves you from the hassle of manually removing complex backgrounds later.

 It also helps with maintaining consistency across a series of photos, making batch editing faster and more efficient.